chargehound/chargehound-node/README.md

  1. Update the CHANGELOG to describe what feature have been added.
  2. Bump the version number in `package.json`
- 3. Rebuild and deploy the pakage with:
+ 3. Rebuild and deploy the package with:
    ```npm publish```
  4. Confirm the new package version is available at [https://www.npmjs.com/package/chargehound](https://www.npmjs.com/package/chargehound)